tadashibashi/tic-tac-toe/readme.md

 A simple game of Tic-tac-toe with optional computer opponent.

-The AI may be near-impossible to beat at this time.
+The AI is at a high difficulty at this time.
 Varying levels will be implemented at a later time.

 A live build can be found